-In this lesson, the student will learn how to blend words.
-They will also discuss the concept of ‘mansplaining’.
+In this ESL lesson, the student will learn how to blend words.
+They will also discuss the concept of ‘mansplaining.’

-Language is like plasticine (or Play-Dough if you prefer brand names to generic names).
+Language is like plasticine (or Play-Doh if you prefer brand names to generic names).
 It’s very flexible and bendy.
 You can play with words like you play with jigsaw puzzles.
 Word blending is all about the right matching.
-But above all it is about unleashing creativity.
+But above all, it is about unleashing creativity.
 Don’t be fooled, though.
 There will be some serious stuff in this lesson.
-Just keep your mind open and have fun with this lesson!
+Just keep your mind open and have fun!

 Warm-up

-In the warm-up part, the task is to guess what the given words (emanation, humanity, womankind, permanent) have in common and use them in sentences.
+In the warm-up part, the task is to guess what the given words (manuscript, humanity, womankind, manage) have in common and use them in sentences.
 Then, the student comes up with words that have the same root – man.

 Grammar: prefixes and suffixes